moliver28/research-handbook/content/handbook/product/ux/ux-showcase.md

 ## Sharing your work

 You have up to 15 minutes to share some of your work.
-If you need more time to share and discuss a complex topic, ask the host about having less people speak at that showcase.
+If you need more time to share and discuss a complex topic, ask the host about having fewer people speak at that showcase.

 Preparation for a showcase should be minimal.
 You should come prepared with just enough to tell a story and ellicit feedback from the audience.